puma0x61/TPS-dice-roller-bot/README.md

 Made by  [me](https://github.com/PumaConcolor) and [Jacopo De Angelis](https://github.com/JacopoDeAngelis) using [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) in our spare time.

-The primary function of the bot is to roll dice (with any number of sides), and other fun things related primarily to D&D style RPGs.
+The primary function of the bot is to roll dice (with any number of sides), and other fun things related to TTRPGs of various types.

 ## Commands
 `/roll`, short `/r`: rolls dice as specified using [dice notation](https://en.wikipedia.org/wiki/Dice_notation)